BB 12 Winner Dipika Reacts To Shilpa Shinde Mocking Her Victory; Vikas Praises Dipika Shuts Trolls!

 - Veteran Actor Kader Khan Passes Away At The Age Of 81

 Staying in the glass house for 105 days is not easy.
-Dipika Kakar created a history by winning Bigg Boss 12 trophy.
+Dipika Kakar created history by winning Bigg Boss 12 trophy.
 While many praised the actress and said she deserved the win, there were a few, who trolled her.
-They called her 'fixed winner' and 'worst performer'.
+They called her a 'fixed winner' and 'worst performer'.
 The ex-Bigg Boss winner Shilpa Shinde, who has been great supporter of the cricketer Sreesanth (who was declared the first runner-up), mocked Shilpa's victory.

-Shilpa called her 'makkhi' (without taking name) and said her 'rona' didn't work for the show as the show became flop!
+Shilpa called her 'makkhi' (without taking name) and said her 'rona' didn't work for the show as the show became a flop!
 Well, it was evident from her tweets that she didn't like Dipika.

 Dipika Has No Clue Why Shilpa Is Upset With Her